8x8Cloud/jitsi-handbook/docs/dev-guide/iframe.md

 ```javascript
 api.getVideoQuality();
 ```
-* **isDeviceChangeAvailable** - Resolves with true if the device change is available and with false if not.
+* **isDeviceChangeAvailable** - Resolves with true if the device change is available and with false if it is not.

 ```javascript
 // The accepted deviceType values are - 'output', 'input' or undefined.